ianstormtaylor/slate/Contributing.md

 ## Running Tests

 To run the examples, you need to have the Slate repository cloned to your computer.
-After that, you need to `cd` into the directory where you cloned it, and install the dependencies from `npm`.
+After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn`.

 ```
-npm install
+yarn install
 ```

-Which will also compile the source files.
 Then run the tests with:

 ```
-npm run tests
+yarn run test
 ```

-If you need to debug something, you can add a `debugger` line to the source, and then run `npm run tests debug`.
-Or, if you only want to run a specific test or tests, you can run `npm run tests -- --fgrep "match this string"` flag which will filter the tests being run.

 To keep the source rebuilding on every file change, you need to run an additional watching command:

 ```
-npm run watch
+yarn run watch
 ```

+Once you've got the watcher running, you no longer need to do the longer `yarn run test` (which builds the source before each run)—you can instead use `yarn run tests` which skips that.

+If you need to debug something, you can add a `debugger` line to the source, and then run `yarn run tests debug`.
+Or, if you only want to run a specific test or tests, you can run `yarn run tests -- --fgrep="match this string"` flag which will filter the tests being run.

 ## Running Examples